CLOSE NODES STICK 29IN

-Traditional martial arts of the Philippines and South East Asia use a rattan stick to replicate a steel sword or bolo, due to its durability and resistance to breaking (rattan is also used for the striking weapons in the Society for Creative Anachronism’s full-contact “heavy combat”).
-Rattan is an extremely durable reed style wood (made from many fibers) that is lightweight, impact resistant and easy to hold.
-Due to the nature of the wood, it absorbs some impact and does not split in half (unlike hard wood) making these safer for training than hard wood sticks.
+Traditional martial arts of the Philippines and South East Asia use a rattan stick to replicate a steel sword or bolo.
+Due to its durability and resistance to breaking (rattan is also used for the striking weapons in the Society for Creative Anachronism’s full-contact “heavy combat”).
+Rattan is an extremely durable reed style wood (made from many fibres) that is lightweight, impact-resistant and easy to hold.
+Due to the nature of the wood, it absorbs some impact and does not split in half (unlike hardwood).
+Making these safer for training than hardwood sticks.
 As Rattan grows, it creates “Nodes” which denote growth changes.
-As these nodes are denser and more compact, is traditionally believed to make the sticks more durable, and the more nodes on one stick the better.
-This stick features multiple nodes along its length, and has a natural, lacquered finish.
+As these nodes are denser and more compact, is traditionally believed to make the sticks more durable.
+The more nodes on one stick the better.
+This stick features multiple nodes along its length and has a natural, lacquered finish.
 29” Long, approx. ¾” diameter, unpeeled.
 Sold singly.